sodadata/docs/soda-sql/connect_to_cloud.md

 layout: default
 title: Connect to Soda Cloud
 description: To use all the features that Soda Cloud has to offer, you can install and configure the Soda SQL command-line tool, then connect it to your Soda Cloud account.
+sidebar: sql
-parent: Soda Cloud
+parent: Soda SQL
+redirect_from:
-redirect_from: /soda-sql/documentation/connect_to_cloud.html
+- /soda-sql/documentation/connect_to_cloud.html
+- /soda-cloud/connect_to_cloud.html
 ---

 # Connect to Soda Cloud

+{% include banner-sql.md %}

 To use all the [features and functionality]({% link soda/product-overview.md %}#compare-features-and-functionality) that **Soda Cloud** and **Soda SQL** have to offer, you can install and configure the Soda SQL command-line tool, then connect it to your Soda Cloud account.